IPSS Conflict Insights offer “guides towards peacebuilding in Africa”

 18 July 2018

 On 6 July, IPSS organized a roundtable to discuss 3 Conflict Insights reports, a new initiative of the Institute.
 Michelle Ndiaye, Director of the Africa Peace and Security Programme at IPSS and Head of the Tana Forum Secretariat, described the Conflict Insights as “guides towards peacebuilding and peacemaking in Africa that can be translated into reality”.
 The first round of reports was launched in February 2018 and featured country analyses on Burundi, Libya and Nigeria.
-This second round of reports, which examine the conflict dynamics in Zimbabwe, South Sudan and the Central African Republic, will be released on the IPSS website on 31 July 2018.
+This second round of reports, which examine the conflict dynamics in South Sudan and the Central African Republic was released on the IPSS website in August 2018.
+A report on Zimbabwe was also released in September 2018.

 The reports have a simple format and contain links to existing AU instruments in order to better serve decision-makers and policymakers working in peace and security.
 Dr. Mesfin Gebremichael, Assistant Professor at IPSS and Editor-in-Chief of the Conflict Insights, explained that the countries were selected from specific conflict clusters, and that the “nature of the conflicts in these different clusters is similar”.